 At Coastal Home Care in Worcester County, MD, our professional caregivers are dedicated to providing your loved one with the comprehensive Alzheimer’s support they need to live the highest quality of life possible.
 We understand that one caregiving approach may not work for everyone so we focus on individualized care instead.
 As we create a custom plan of care for your loved one, you can be sure that they’ll be safe and comfortable on a daily basis.

-To give you an idea of how our caregivers support your loved one, here’s a few pieces of advice from our care team:
+To give you an idea of how our caregivers support your loved one, here are a few pieces of advice from our care team:

 Plan a Routine